Kim Masters

-Kim Masters is an entertainment journalist.
-She is an editor-at-large at The Hollywood Reporter.
-She is also host of KCRW's weekly radio show "The Business."
+Kim Masters is an American entertainment journalist.
+She is a partner in Puck News and host of KCRW's weekly radio show The Business.

 Early life

 Masters is an alumna of Bryn Mawr College.

 Career

-Masters did not begin as a media reporter, she began her journalism career at Education Daily, a newspaper in the Washington, D.C. area.
-Masters was a staff reporter for The Washington Post, a correspondent for NPR, and contributing editor for Vanity Fair, Time, and Esquire.
+A native of Washington, D.C., Masters began her journalism career at Education Daily, a newsletter in the Washington, D.C. area.
+Masters was a staff reporter for The Washington Post, a correspondent for NPR, and a contributing editor for Vanity Fair, Time, and Esquire.

-In 1991, Masters left Premiere magazine.

-Masters later became an entertainment correspondent for National Public Radio.

-In 1993, Masters obtained, for her first assignment by Vanity Fair, the first interview with Lorena Bobbitt.
+For her first Vanity Fair assignment in 1993, Masters landed the first interview with Lorena Bobbitt.

-In 2000, Masters quit Time to work for Steve Brill's Inside magazine (2000-2001).
+In 2000, Masters quit Time to work for Inside magazine, founded by Kurt Andersen and Michael Hirschorn (2000-2001).

 Between 2006 and 2008, Masters wrote articles for Hollywoodland, a blog for Slate magazine.

 In 2016, she was appointed to the Peabody Board of Jurors.

-In 2017, Masters' article, on sexual harassment claims against Roy Price head of Amazon Studios, was declined by The Hollywood Reporter, The New York Times, BuzzFeed News, and others, before being published in August by The Information.
-Later, in October 2017, The Hollywood Reporter published two articles by Masters which covered Price's subsequent suspension from Amazon Studios.
+In 2017, Masters' article, on sexual harassment claims against Roy Price, head of Amazon Studios, was declined by The Hollywood Reporter, The New York Times, BuzzFeed News, and others, before being published in August by The Information.
+Later, in October 2017, The Hollywood Reporter published two articles by Masters which led to Price's exit from Amazon Studios.